hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVault.md

 function approveClaim(bytes32 _claimId, uint16 _bountyPercentage) external nonpayable
 ```

 Approve a claim for a bounty submitted by a committee, and pay out bounty to hacker and committee.
-Also transfer to the  HATVaultsRegistry the part of the bounty that will be swapped to HAT  tokens.
+Also transfer to the  HATVaultsRegistry the part of the bounty that will be swapped to swap  tokens.
 If the claim had been previously challenged, this is only callable by the arbitrator.
 Otherwise, callable by anyone after challengePeriod had passed.